-Mortgage fraud is a legal term for a variety of different frauds all involving mortgages or mortgage modifications.
-In California, a wide variety of people can face these charges, including homeowners, real estate agents, mortgage brokers and more.
-Unfortunately, law enforcement may bring these charges forward even if the evidence against you is slim—but you are innocent until proven guilty.
-You need to speak to a Los Angeles mortgage fraud lawyer.
+Mortgage fraud is a legal term used for several different frauds, all involving mortgages or mortgage modifications.
+In California, a wide variety of people can face these charges, including homeowners, real estate agents, and mortgage brokers.

 Mortgage fraud is any type of fraud involving a mortgage.
 The most common types of mortgage fraud include:

-- False appraisals.
 When an appraiser intentionally inflates the value of a home, it’s considered mortgage fraud.
-This can be the appraiser acting on their own or it can be the result of a bribe from a home seller, mortgage officer or other party.
-All parties involved in this intentional mis-appraisal can face charges.
+This fraud can be the appraiser acting on their own, or it can be the result of a bribe from a home seller, mortgage officer, or another party.
+All parties involved in this intentional misappraisal can face charges.

-- False loan modification promises.
 This type of fraud takes advantage of distressed homeowners.
-Typically, a person or company offers to help the homeowner refinance their home in order to consolidate debt, make smaller payments, reduce the principal or avoid foreclosure.
-The homeowner pays a large fee for this service but then no relief is ever actually provided.
-Legitimate companies can and do also face charges!
+Typically, a person or company offers to help the homeowner refinance their home.
+The purpose may be to consolidate debt, make smaller payments, reduce the principal, or avoid foreclosure.
+The homeowner pays a large fee for this service, but then no relief is ever actually provided.

-- False or misleading mortgage applications.
-Falsifying any part of a mortgage loan application, including income, debt, or identity, can count as mortgage fraud—particularly when the aim is financial gain.
+Falsifying any part of a mortgage loan application, including income, debt, or identity, can count as mortgage fraud, specifically when the aim is financial gain.

 For a free legal consultation with a Criminal Defense lawyer serving Los Angeles, call (310) 928-9347

 Anyone involved in a false or fraudulent mortgage scheme can be charged.
-Often, this is a white collar professional working in the real estate or financial industry.
+Often, the offender is a white-collar professional working in the real estate or financial industry.
 Examples of defendants can include: